CityHallin/public/projects/iot_button/README.md

 4. [Texxmo Setup](#texxmosetup)

 ## Overview <a name="overview"></a>
 This project demonstrates how HTTP calls from IoT devices can be used to interact with Azure resources.
+In daily use, IoT devices can be used to trigger alerts, Azure Function Apps to perform a number of actions automatically, and really anything that can be scripted.
 In this project, I will be using the [Texxmo IoT Wifi button](https://www.texxmo.info/iot-buttons/) as it is just a button that sends HTTP POST calls with JSON payloads for demonstration situations.
 At the push of a button, it will trigger an Azure Function App that will build a simple Azure User-Managed Identity in an Azure Resource Group.
-In production situations, IoT devices can be used to trigger alerts, Azure Function Apps to perform a number of actions, and really anything that can be scripted.
+This demonstration project will be using some security aspects like TLS, a simple JSON payload claim check, and access keys.
+In production situations, more security features can be used like certificates, network restrictions, gateways, etc.

 Feel free to copy or clone this [Public](https://github.com/CityHallin/public) Repo.
 Navigate to the .\public\projects\iot_button folder for sample files.
+All Azure Resources, access keys, etc. in this demo have already been removed or reset.

 ## Requirements <a name="requirements"></a>